aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M05-Unit 4 Deploy Azure application gateway.md

 ## Task 1: Create an application gateway

+In this task, you'll create an Application Gateway in Azure, which is a fully managed load balancing solution for web applications.
+An Application Gateway operates at the application layer (OSI Layer 7), providing features like URL-based routing, SSL termination, and cookie-based session affinity.

 1. On Azure Portal page, in **Search resources, services and docs (G+/)** box at the top of the portal, enter **Application gateways (1)**, and then select **Application gateways (2)** from the results.